rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 	- SQL injection (manual and automated using sqlmap).
 	- HTTP Verb Tampering.
 	- HTTP Parameter Pollution.
+- Check for response header and body, tamper parameters to test for bypasses.
 - Username/email enumeration via error message.
 - Lack of defenses against brute force attacks.
 - Test for default or common credentials.